 - engaged staff in self care and promoted the importance of staff rest, hydration and nutrition

 - initiated and embedded new ways of working

 - provided staff with top tips and advice

 - worked with key stakeholders at the trust to improve staff hydration and access to nutritional food.

-In February 2020, a survey was sent out to all staff via the trust’s weekly communications bulletin to identify the greatest barriers to staff rest, hydration and nutrition.
-The barriers identified in the survey results were:
+In February 2020, a survey was sent to all staff to identify the greatest barriers to rest, hydration and nutrition.
+Key barriers identified were:

 - Rest – staffing issues and clinical workload.